dharmafly/noodle/README.md

 ### Caching

+Noodle internally has its own caching for both results and requested pages.

+#### Result cache

 Caching is done on a singular query basis and not per request.
 An individual query is cleared every hour.
 The cache itself has a total size of 124 (default) recorded queries and associated results in memory.